nus-cs3281/2023/students/weiquu/progress.md

-Summary: Flagging out and resolving issues relating to mobile friendliness and user accessibility
+Summary: Flagged out and resolved issues relating to mobile friendliness and user accessibility across Teammates.
+Also helped out in the V9 migration in the last few weeks.
 | Week | Achievements                                                                                                                |
 |------|-----------------------------------------------------------------------------------------------------------------------------|
 | 2 to 4 | Co-authored PR: [Onboarding Task: Support Request](https://github.com/weiquu/teammates/pull/3) |